Bedok: East Coast Heartland, Unpolished yet Buzzing

 If you want movement, Bedok delivers.
 Forest Adventure at Bedok Reservoir offers treetop obstacle courses (zip lines, rope bridges) for different difficulty levels.

-Prefer to wonder on your own?
-Watch others kayak or dragon boat on the reservoir, if you are game enough, you may even be invited to join them.
+Hanging at heights may not be for everyone, if you prefer to wonder on your own, how about watching others kayak or dragon boat on the reservoir (if you are game enough, you may even be invited to join them).

-Over at the Bedok Stadium expend your boundless energy at the pool or on the tracks.
+For most other locals, there's a better chance you will find us over at the Bedok Stadium expend our boundless energy at the pool or on the tracks.
+And you are most welcome to slot right in!

 Your homey’s tip: Go for a weekday early morning paddle (if kayaking is available).
 It’s peaceful, cooler; you’ll have the water almost to yourself.
 Then stop by a nearby kopitiam (local coffee shop) for kopi and kaya toast — feels like you’ve conquered time.